 Last month, StrengthsFinder 2.0 hit the bookstores.
 Book browsers, no doubt, had many questions, and among them was probably "Didn't I already read a book about this?"

 Well, actually, yes.
 But the topic was worth revisiting for two reasons.
-In the six years since the release of Now, Discover Your Strengths, more than 2 million people have taken the Clifton StrengthsFinder assessment, which means billions of people have not yet had the opportunity.
+More than 2 million people have taken the Clifton StrengthsFinder assessment, which means billions of people have not yet had the opportunity.
 The second reason is that Gallup researchers just haven't been able to let the topic rest.
 Over the past decade, they've done more surveys, more interviews, and more studies; they've prodded and poked and analyzed.
 And they realized that there's a lot more to understanding human talent than most people know.

 Those who are familiar with the StrengthsFinder assessment know that it is designed to uncover certain key talents -- patterns of thought, feeling, and behavior that can be productively applied.
 These patterns are categorized into 34 broad themes -- such as Achiever, Ideation, and Relator -- and those themes indicate and predict one's innate and unique talents.
 Those talents, when multiplied by the investment of time spent practicing, developing skills, and building knowledge, can become strengths.